aquatix/dammit.nl/content/posts/europython2017-part2.md

 A flow is a Directed Acyclic Graph (DAG).
 An Operator is a single task, which can be retried automatically, should be idempotent and is a Python task with an execute method.
 Airflow uses xcom as a means of communication between task instances; a task is saved in the database as a pickled object; it is best suited for small objects.
 An introductory Airflow tutorial can be found on the speaker's weblog: [Developing workflows with Apache Airflows](http://michal.karzynski.pl/blog/2017/03/19/developing-workflows-with-apache-airflow/).

-[Inspect (Or Gadget)](https://ep2017.europython.eu/conference/talks/inspect-or-gadget) by Hugues Lerebours and Renaud Bauvin

-This talk introduced a really useful library: `[inspect](https://docs.python.org/3/library/inspect.html)` which provides quite some extra functions apart from the already useful Python buildins.
+[Inspect (Or Gadget)](https://ep2017.europython.eu/conference/talks/inspect-or-gadget) by Hugues Lerebours and Renaud Bauvin introduced a really useful library: [`inspect`](https://docs.python.org/3/library/inspect.html) which provides quite some extra functions apart from the already useful Python buildins.
 The demo consisted of a piece of code that checks if docstrings are up-to-date, also validating against documented types.
 Good material to check out when needing to do some introspection.

 Another talk about improving your code's quality was [Fixture factories for faster end-to-end tests](https://ep2017.europython.eu/conference/talks/fixture-factories-for-faster-end-to-end-tests) by Stephan Jaensch, speaking about creating better fixtures to improve tests in this age of microservices and other loosely coupled services.